Post-Master’s Adult-Gerontology Acute Care Nurse Practitioner Certificate

 Students accepted into this program will be supported by CRNP clinical faculty.
 The curriculum is designed so that students take nurse practitioner courses along with their designated cohort of students.
-Clinical practicum experiences will be arranged by Dr. Kathy Gray, MSN/NP Program Director and CRNP faculty.
+Clinical practicum experiences will be arranged by the MSN/NP Program Director and CRNP faculty.

 Direct Care Core Courses

 |NURS 507.1||Nurse Practitioner Roles and Responsibilities|